dasarpai/old.dasarpai.github.io/_dsblog/2023-02-22-Congnitive-Biases.md.md

 **von Restorff effect** : That an item that sticks out is more likely to be remembered than other items.
 **Zeigarnik effect** : That uncompleted or interrupted tasks are remembered better than completed ones.

+## Conclusion:

+In conclusion, cognitive biases can have a profound impact on the accuracy and effectiveness of AI, ML, NLP, deep learning, and robotics.
+To mitigate these biases, data scientists should be aware of their existence and actively work to counteract them.
+By identifying potential sources of bias and taking steps to prevent them, data scientists can ensure that their models accurately represent complex human behaviors and decision-making processes.
+This, in turn, will lead to more effective and accurate technologies that have the potential to revolutionize many areas of our lives.